Juggernaut102/tp/docs/UserGuide.md

    * `addsub english` : Adds a subject named `English` to the subject list.

    * `addlesson 1 sub/english d/monday start/10:00 end/11:00` : Adds a lesson to the first contact, with a subject of english, day of Monday, and timing from 10:00-11:00

+   * `editlesson 1 1 d/tuesday` : Edits the first lesson of the first contact, changing day to tuesday

+   * `find sub/english` : Finds all students with subject English taken

    * `delete 3` : Deletes the 3rd contact shown in the current list.